Acquiring Undervalued Shares for Your Portfolio

 1. Is the Company's Problem Temporary or Long-Term?

 You should not invest in a company simply because everyone else is running from it.
-Sometimes there is a reason to run, and the stock of many companies is not worth buying at any price.
+Sometimes there is a reason to run, and the stock of such companies may not be worth buying at any price.

 In certain circumstances, though, problems arise due to isolated incidents.
 For example, during the Savings and Loan ("S&L") Crisis in the 1980s and 1990s, the share value of many banks spiraled down to almost comical levels.
 Banks boasting a solid balance sheet, established reputation, top-notch management, and steady customer base were hit just as hard by the crisis as banks of lesser quality.
 Any investor who mentioned at the time that they were purchasing shares of any such banks would have been immediately scorned and mocked.

 Even so, certain investors relied on their analytical judgment to purchase shares in certain banks during the crisis.
 Years later, these investors were able to reap the benefits of their purchase.
-As Warren Buffet has noted, "You are neither right nor wrong because the crowd disagrees with you.
-You are right because your data and reasoning are right."
 It is your responsibility as an investor to analyze a company and its problems to determine whether the undervaluation of its shares is longstanding.

 2. Is There Suitable Market Capitalization?